CEWendel/SWTableViewCell/README.md

 ###Delegate

-The delegate <pre>SWTableViewCellDelegate</pre> is used by the developer to find out which button was pressed.
+The delegate `SWTableViewCellDelegate` is used by the developer to find out which button was pressed.
 There are two methods:

 ```objc
 - (void)swippableTableViewCell:(SWTableViewCell *)cell didTriggerLeftUtilityButtonWithIndex:(NSInteger)index;